-- 1. All staff are familiar and engage with school practices regarding safeguarding and wellbeing of children in our care. - 2.
-Parents as first educators are provided with opportunities throughout the year to discuss their child's development.
-This can be via the class pages, parents' consultations, reports.
-Parents are also welcome to discuss concerns they have. - 3.
-Parents and staff have regular opportunities to discuss progress and next steps via informal communication, home learning, phone calls and emails. - 4.
-Staff receive regular training opportunities - 5.
-Training opportunities are shared and good practice identified is embedded into the SMA curriculum. - 6.
-Senior staff monitor and evidence good practice in safe guarding learning environments, learning opportunities and breadth and range of provision. - 7.
-Children's progress is tracked and those who are at the risk of falling behind are given different, additional environments and opportunities to begin to reduce gaps in their experiences. - 8.
-Children's behavior is challenged from the starting points, to develop resilience and independence by all staff and their progress is evidenced over time.
+- ✓ All staff are familiar and engage with school practices regarding safeguarding and wellbeing of children in our care. - ✓ Parents as first educators are provided with opportunities throughout the year to discuss their child's development.
+This can be via the class pages, parents' consultations, reports, phone calls and emails.
+Parents are also welcome to discuss concerns they have. - ✓ Staff receive regular training opportunities and disseminated good practice which is then embedded into the SMA curriculum. - ✓ Senior staff monitor and evidence good practice in safe guarding learning environments, learning opportunities and breadth and range of provision. - ✓ Children's progress is tracked and those who are at the risk of falling behind are given opportunities to bridge gaps through interventions, additional environments and opportunities to begin to reduce gaps in their experiences. - Children's behavior is challenged from the starting points, to develop self-regulation and independence by all staff and their progress is evidenced over time.